Christoph16478/iq/iq_java.md

 Access modifiers is a keywords in Java that define the accessibility of any class, methods and member variables.

-There are 4 types of access modifiers in Java:-
+__There are 4 types of access modifiers in Java:__

-Public
+- Public
-Private
+- Private
-Protected
+- Protected
-Default
+- Default

 | Modifier | Default | Private | Protected | Public |
 | -------- | ------- | ------- | --------- | ----- |